Medb

 Grainne manages to pull Diarmuid away from his allegiance to the king and using the geis draws him into an unbreakable bond to her.
 From this the love between the two appears to be strong, and Grainne plays a masterful role in the relationship

-Stories of The Formorians
+Stories of the Gobán:

 Conclusion